-- (a) The developer or land divider shall file with the agreement, to assure full and faithful performance thereof, one of the following: - (1) A surety or performance bond executed by a surety company authorized to transact business in the State of Oregon in a form approved by the City Attorney; or - LU 2022 02 Jerry Valencia Downtown Site Review Development.
-Continued Planning Commission Hearing, November 2, 2022.
-28

-- (2) A personal bond co-signed by at least one additional person together with evidence of financial responsibility and resources of those signing the bond sufficient to provide reasonable assurance of ability to proceed in accordance with the agreement to the satisfaction of the City Council; or - (3) A cash or negotiable security deposit. - (b) Such assurance of full and faithful performance shall be for a sum approved by the City as sufficient to cover the cost of the improvements and repairs, including related engineering and incidental expenses, and to cover the cost of City inspections and other costs. - (c) Prior to acceptance of required public improvements, the developer or land divider shall file one of the above listed assurances with the City, in an amount equal to 20% of actual construction costs, as a warranty towards defects in materials and workmanship identified for a period of no less than one year after City acceptance of the public improvements.
+- (a) The developer or land divider shall file with the agreement, to assure full and faithful performance thereof, one of the following: - (1) A surety or performance bond executed by a surety company authorized to transact business in the State of Oregon in a form approved by the City Attorney; or - (2) A personal bond co-signed by at least one additional person together with evidence of financial responsibility and resources of those signing the bond sufficient to provide reasonable assurance of ability to proceed in accordance with the agreement to the satisfaction of the City Council; or - (3) A cash or negotiable security deposit. - (b) Such assurance of full and faithful performance shall be for a sum approved by the City as sufficient to cover the cost of the improvements and repairs, including related engineering and incidental expenses, and to cover the cost of City inspections and other costs. - (c) Prior to acceptance of required public improvements, the developer or land divider shall file one of the above listed assurances with the City, in an amount equal to 20% of actual construction costs, as a warranty towards defects in materials and workmanship identified for a period of no less than one year after City acceptance of the public improvements.
 The City may agree to a longer warranty period in lieu of the above required assurances.

-Recommended FINDING for approval: Because there are urban public improvements involved which will be constructed within the City's right-of-way, specifically, the urban improvements along the frontage of North Pioneer Street, an improvement agreement for said improvements shall be entered into between the applicant/developer and City.
+Staff Response: Because there are urban public improvements involved which will be constructed within the City's right-of-way, specifically, the urban improvements along the frontage of North Pioneer Street, an improvement agreement for said improvements shall be entered into between the applicant/developer and City.
 A surety or performance bond shall also be issued for the public improvements.
 The public improvements shall be conducted under the auspices of Section 9.801, Improvement Procedures.

-Condition of Approval#14: Prior to the issuance of certificates of occupancy, the applicant and the City shall enter into an improvement agreement for the required public improvements and connections to public facilities involved with development of Phase 1.
+Condition of Approval#15: Prior to the issuance of building permits, the applicant and the City shall enter into an improvement agreement for the required public improvements and connections to public facilities involved with development of Phase 1.
 The public improvements shall be conducted in accordance with Section 9.801, Improvement Procedures.